wg-osr/walkerga.github.io/class/mu_wizard2.md

 <details markdown="1">
 <summary><b>56.
 Book of Old Anostos</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Must have been beautiful before the city was swallowed by the sea.
 Now faded.*
-- You lose all your SDs if you touch water and you sink.
+- You lose all your SDs if you touch water.
+You sink.
 However, once you are out of SD, you can vomit one random barnacle-encrusted [object](http://tenfootpolemic.blogspot.com/2014/01/200-failed-medieval-careers.html).
-- For each time you studied this book, you discover a secret society of survivors of Anostos in city of your choice.
-You choose their expertise.
+- For each time you studied this book, you discover a secret society of survivors of Anostos in a city of your choice.
+You choose their trade or expertise.
 - Roll 1D4, you gain the following spell: 1.
 [Amplify Resonance](/2020/11/13/amplify-resonance/), 2.
 [Desiccate](/2020/11/13/desiccate/), 3.
 [Command Coins](/2020/11/13/command-coins/), 4.
 [Universal Knot](/2020/11/13/universal-knot/)
 ###### *From Coins and Scrolls's [Drowned Wizard](https://coinsandscrolls.blogspot.com/2017/06/osr-drowned-wizards.html)!*
 </details>